 The most important thing to know about driving without insurance in Montana is that Montana is a tort state.
 This means that if you are at-fault in an accident, you must pay for any damages your driving causes.
 Lost wages, medical costs, property damage and funeral costs could all fall to you.

-As you can see, Montana’s penalties are simply incentives for purchasing insurance.
 The real threat to uninsured drivers is the life changing financial burden that could result from causing a severe accident.

 Frequently asked questions